ndeshpa/eurekaclinical-admin-webclient/README.md

 To build the project and bring up the webserver, execute `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
-To create a zipfile suitable for distribution, execute `mvn install -Pdist`.
+To create a zipfile suitable for distribution, execute `mvn install -Pprod`.

 ## Performing system tests
 To run the web client on your machine for testing purposes, do the